First published on 4 February 2014

 On those metrics, Australia scores nil out of three.
-We have the Australian Electoral Commission’s annual “disclosure dump,” about seven months after each financial year.
-There are no caps on the size of donations.
-And, following each national election, $5 per voter is given to the parties with no strings attached.
+We have the Australian Electoral Commission’s annual “disclosure dump,” which doesn’t happen until about seven months after each financial year.
+We have no caps on the size of donations.
+And we give the parties $5 per voter in government funding with no strings attached.

 New York City is hardly a byword for efficient and clean governance.
 So it is eye-opening to find a public service here that is at once reliable, democratic, and an international pace-setter.
 This black swan is the New York City Campaign Finance Board, which oversees donation caps, continuous disclosure of campaign finances and an innovative model of public funding.